SoHo Weekly News: Reaction

-A 2018 retrospective in The New York Times Style Magazine included the closure of SWN as one of the "events that transformed the city over three extraordinary years".
-Jennifer Conrad said that "Alternative paper The Soho News, for eight and a half years the chronicler of the burgeoning downtown arts scene, ceases publication".
+A 2018 retrospective in The New York Times Style Magazine included the closure of SWN as one of the "events that transformed the city over three extraordinary years"; Jennifer Conrad wrote that "Alternative paper The SoHo News [was] for eight and a half years the chronicler of the burgeoning downtown arts scene".
+In 2023, The New York Times said that SWN's greatest success was in the 1970s and its demise in 1982 gave Leonard Abrams's East Village Eye the opportunity to take its place writing about many of the same topics: the destructive influence of crack cocaine, the onslaught of the AIDS epidemic, and the continuing gentrification of SoHo.